harimoto-1732/amds_show/README.txt

 Create a new json file when the date changes.

-*Requires "requests" and "ndjson" modules.
+You need to install "requests" and "ndjson".